ColinEspinas/alge-editor/README.md

 # alge-editor
-Editor for the alge game engine written with Vue.js and electron.
+Editor for the alge game engine written with Vue.js and Electron.

 ## Project setup
 ```